Lower bounds on $\beta(\alpha)$ and other properties of $\alpha$-ITRMs: Introduction

-In \cite{K1}, Koepke showed that, when $\alpha=\omega$, then the subsets of $\alpha$ computable by such an $\alpha$-ITRM are exactly those in $L_{\omega_{\omega}^{\text{CK}}}$.
+In \cite{K1}, Koepke showed that, for $\alpha=\omega$, the subsets of $\alpha$ computable by such an $\alpha$-ITRM are exactly those in $L_{\omega_{\omega}^{\text{CK}}}$.
 Further information on $\omega$-ITRMs was obtained in \cite{CFKMNW} and \cite{KM}.
 It is also known from Koepke and Siders \cite{ORM} that, when one lets $\alpha$ be On, i.e., when one imposes no restriction on the size of register contents, the computable sets of ordinals are exactly the constructible ones.
-Recently, strengthening a result in \cite{C}, it was shown in \cite{alpha itrms} that the $\alpha$-ITRM-computable subsets of $\alpha$ coincide with those in $L_{\alpha+1}$ if and only if $L_{\alpha}\models\text{ZF}^{-}$; and moreover, it was shown that, for any exponentially closed $\alpha$, the $\alpha$-ITRM-computable subsets of $\alpha$ are exactly those in $L_{\beta(\alpha)}$, where $\beta(\alpha)$ is the supremum of the $\alpha$-ITRM-halting times, which coincides with the supremum of the ordinals that have $\alpha$-ITRM-computable codes.
+Recently, strengthening a result in \cite{C}, it was shown in \cite{alpha itrms} that the $\alpha$-ITRM-computable subsets of $\alpha$ coincide with those in $L_{\alpha+1}$ if and only if $L_{\alpha}\models\text{ZF}^{-}$\footnote{I.e., ZF set theory without the power set axiom; for the subtleties of the axiomatization, see \cite{GJH}.}; and moreover, it was shown that, for any exponentially closed $\alpha$, the $\alpha$-ITRM-computable subsets of $\alpha$ are exactly those in $L_{\beta(\alpha)}$, where $\beta(\alpha)$ is the supremum of the $\alpha$-ITRM-halting times, which coincides with the supremum of the ordinals that have $\alpha$-ITRM-computable codes.
 To determine the computational strength of $\alpha$-ITRMs for some exponentially closed ordinal $\alpha$, one thus needs to determine $\beta(\alpha)$.
 However, except for the cases $\alpha=\omega$, $\alpha=\text{On}$ and $L_{\alpha}\models$ZF$^{-}$, no value of $\beta(\alpha)$ is currently known.
 A reasonable conjecture compatible with all results obtained in \cite{alpha itrms} was that $\beta(\alpha)=\alpha^{+\omega}$, the first limit of admissible ordinals greater than $\alpha$, unless $L_{\alpha}\models$ZF$^{-}$, which would be the most obvious analogue of Koepke's result on $\omega$-ITRMs.
+This, however, will be shown to be false below.
+As a result, there is currently not even a good conjecture about what the values of $\beta(\alpha)$ might be, making the problem even more difficult.

+Concerning weak register machines, we know from Koepke \cite{K} that the subsets of $\omega$ computable by a wITRM are precisely the hyperarithmetic ones, i.e., those contained in $L_{\omega_{1}^{\text{CK}}}$.
+It was then shown in \cite{alpha itrms} that, when $\alpha$ is $\Pi_3$-reflecting, the $\alpha$-wITRM-computable subsets of $\alpha$ are precisely those that are $\Delta_{1}$ over $L_{\alpha}$.
+Ordinals with the latter property are called ``$u$-weak'', and it is known that $u$-weak ordinal need not be $\Pi_3$-reflecting (\cite{C2}, Theorem $53$) (although they need to be admissible (\cite{C2}, Theorem 52), but not every admissible ordinal is $u$-weak (\cite{C2}, Theorem 53)).
+A full characterization of $u$-weak ordinals, or, more generally, of the computational strength of $\alpha$-ITRMs for values of $\alpha$ that are neither $\omega$ nor $\Pi_3$-reflecting is still wanting.